Tennessee Promise Scholarship Information

 South College Opportunity Grant

-For more information about financial aid or the Tennessee Promise, visit our financial aid page.
+More information about financial aid, including Tennessee Promise, can be found on our financial aid page.

 Let’s face it, earning your required community service hours in the era of the Coronavirus has been challenging, to say the least.
 Accordingly, community service requirements for Tennessee Promise Scholarship recipients have been waived for spring and summer of 2021.
 The fall 2021 deadline for completing your hours is July 1, 2021.
 Meanwhile, you can earn community service credits by attending virtual community service webinars.
 Each one counts for an hour.